disq-bio/disq/README.md

 [BGZF](https://samtools.github.io/hts-specs/SAMv1.pdf)-compressed (`.vcf.bgz` or `.vcf.gz`) and
 gzip-compressed files (`.vcf.gz`).

-For writing VCF, only BGZF-compressed files can be written (gzip is not splittable so it is a mistake to write this format).
+For writing (compressed) VCF, only BGZF-compressed files can be written (gzip is not splittable so it is a mistake to write this format).

 ### Multiple input files